ak-asu/web-dev-skill/.github/steps/6-typescript-and-tooling.md

 ## 6. Defining Interfaces for the Portfolio Site

-Interfaces ensure type safety for your portfolio’s data, such as projects or form inputs.
+Interfaces ensure type safety for your portfolio's data, such as projects or form inputs.

 ### Project Interface
 For a project card displaying title, description, image, and link: